rubensworks/rubensworks.net/publications.md

 permalink: /publications/
 ---

+As a [researcher](/about/), I write publications about my work, which are listed on this page.
+If you are interested in any of these, feel free to contact me so we can discuss this further.

 {% assign currentyear = site.time | date: '%Y' | plus: 0 %}
 {% assign years = (2015..currentyear) | reverse %}
 {% for year in years %}